 Cost of a studio or one-bedroom apartment

-If you want something smaller than a two-bedroom, you can find a furnished studio apartment or small 1-bedroom in the city center for about $400 (wifi and utilities included).
+If you want something smaller than a two-bedroom, you can find a furnished studio apartment or a small 1-bedroom in the city center for about $400 (wifi and utilities included).
 If you start finding prices lower than $400, there is usually something wrong with the apartment (think small, no sunlight, old furniture).

 Cost of Utilities

-INSIDER TIP : BEST LOCAL RENTAL SITES- Like most cities, Airbnb is the most convenient, but local sites give you the best rates for longer term rentals.
+INSIDER TIP : BEST LOCAL RENTAL SITES- Like most cities, Airbnb is the most convenient, but local sites give you the best rates for longer-term rentals.
 Here are two apartment listing sites to try:

 Is it expensive to eat in Croatia?